 Main Bearing Caps

-Crankshaft bearings are coated with soft metal.
-The engine's oil pump sends pressurized oil through holes drilled through the crankshaft to the bearing surface.
-They're designed to allow a thin film of oil to flow through the clearance between the bearing and the crankshaft journal.
-Fresh pressurized oil flows into the gap and past the bearings edges.
+Crankshaft bearings have a soft metal coating that rides on a thin layer of pressurized oil.
+The oil pump sends pressurized oil through holes drilled through the crankshaft to the bearing surface.
+They allow oil to flow through the clearance between the bearing and the crankshaft journal.
+Fresh pressurized oil flows into the gap and past the bearing's edges.
 This oil creates a cushion that absorbs the downward force created by the engine's power stroke.

-Inspection: A line boring tool bores the main bore through the bottom of the engine block and the main bearing caps.
-Each cap is bolted in place during the process.
-It isn't perfect, especially toward the end of the boring process.
-This is why it's so important to keep these caps in order.
-They're numbered with arrows pointing toward the front of the engine.
+Inspection: Each cap is bolted in place before a line boring tool bores the main bore through the bottom of the engine block and the main bearing caps at the factory.
+This process is why keeping these caps in order is so important.
+The main caps have numbers and arrows pointing toward the front of the engine.
 Whenever working with an engine part, arrows or indented dots typically point toward the front of the engine.
 Check the appropriate manual for proper procedures before taking measurements.

-Crankshaft end-play is measured with a dial indicator mounted on the engine and the tip of the indicator on the crankshaft flange.
+Measure the crankshaft end-play with a dial indicator mounted on the engine and the indicator's tip on the flange.
 Use a pry bar or a large screwdriver to move the crankshaft back and forth.
-It's important to check these measurements before and after a rebuild.
+It is important to check these measurements before and after a rebuild.
+Thrust bearing thickness controls crankshaft end play.
 Clearance should be minimal.